Skip to Site Header Skip to Main Content Skip to Footer

 Key metrics monitored in polysomnography include airflow to detect breathing issues, as well as the desaturation index, which measures arterial oxygen desaturations per hour of sleep.

-The UCL arousal index, calculated from the number of arousals per hour of sleep, also plays a crucial role in diagnosing sleep disorders such as disordered breathing.
+The UCL arousal index, calculated from the number of arousals per hour of sleep, also plays a crucial role in diagnosing sleep disturbances and disorders such as disordered breathing.

 It can help in the identification of sleep-disordered breathing and other sleep-related conditions.
 Home sleep apnea tests are also used as a more convenient method for diagnosing sleep apnea, providing quick and accessible results.